trevorputbrese/ca-tas-workshop/Agenda.md

 # Tanzu Application Service Workshop

-The workshop aims to teach you about TAS, and show you how it can significantly improve your developer experience, allowing you to rapidly iterate and deploy new applications.
+The workshop is designed to provide you hands-on experience with the Tanzu Platform for Cloud Foundry and demonstrate how it can significantly improve the developer experience, allowing developers to rapidly iterate and deploy new applications.

 ## Agenda
 1.  **Introductions:**  A quick round of introductions.
-2.  **Onboarding to TAS:** Learn how to login and navigate through the Apps Manager and use the CF CLI to target your space.
+2.  **Onboarding to Tanzu Platform:** Learn how to login and navigate through the Apps Manager and use the CF CLI to target your space.
-3.  **TAS 101:** A brief overview on Tanzu Application Service
+3.  **Tanzu 101:** A brief overview on Tanzu Application Service
-4.  **Create a static website and deploy with TAS:**  Build and deploy a simple static website using TAS, explore buildpacks, routes, and 12-factor logs.
+4.  **Create a static website and deploy with the Tanzu Platform:**  Build and deploy a simple static website using Tanzu, explore buildpacks, routes, and 12-factor logs.
-5.  **Deploy "Hello World" DotNet Blazor site with TAS:**  Create and deploy a DotNet Blazor web application and scale it using TAS.
+5.  **Deploy "Hello World" DotNet Blazor site with Tanzu:**  Create and deploy a DotNet Blazor web application and scale it using Tanzu.
-6.  **Deploy ToDo API-Based App & Bind to MySQL instance:** Clone and set up a ToDo API-based app with a MySQL instance, bind it to TAS, and scale the app.
+6.  **Deploy ToDo API-Based App & Bind to MySQL instance:** Clone and set up a ToDo API-based app with a MySQL instance, bind it to Tanzu, and scale the app.
 7.  **Stretch Goals (Optional):**  Provision an App SSO service and try a blue/green deployment.
 8.  **Wrap-Up and Q&A:**  Recap and questions.

-Please note that a hosted TAS instance will be provided for your use during the workshop.
+Please note that a hosted Tanzu Platform instance will be provided for your use during the workshop.

-To ensure you get the most out of this workshop, please follow the [TAS Workshop Instructions](https://github.com/trevorputbrese/ca-tas-workshop/blob/main/TAS-Workshop-Instructions.md) and come prepared to participate in the hands-on activities.
+To ensure you get the most out of this workshop, please follow the [Tanzu Workshop Instructions](https://github.com/trevorputbrese/ca-tas-workshop/blob/main/TAS-Workshop-Instructions.md) and come prepared to participate in the hands-on activities.

 <br/>